-The Sequoia LISST-25 sensor requires two channels - one for scattering output and the other for transmission output.
-Make sure to select both when configuring the instrument.

-For the scattering channel, enter Total volume concentration constant (Cal), Sauter mean diameter calibration ( $\alpha$ ), Clean H2O scattering output (Vs0), and Clean H2O transmission output (VT0) from the calibration sheet.
+The LISST-25 requires two channels - one for scattering output and one for transmission output.
+Select both when configuring the instrument.
+For the scattering channel, enter Total volume concentration constant (Cal), Sauter mean diameter calibration (α), Clean H2O scattering output (V{s0}), and Clean H2O transmission output (V{T0}) from the calibration sheet.
 For the transmission channel, no additional coefficients are required; they are all defined for the scattering channel.